Soldier Honored: Michael D. Elledge

 Branch of Service: Army

-SSG Elledge is survived by his wife and their three children.
-The Elledge children are Folds of Honor recipients.
+SSG Elledge is survived by his wife and three children, all og whom are Folds of Honor scholarship recipients.